 Wyoming

-Homeowners in Wyoming are eligible for tax deferral if they own a principal residence on 40 acres or less, are more than 62 years of age, and have an income under the threshold set by the state or county.
+Homeowners in Wyoming are eligible for tax deferral if they own a principal residence on 40 acres or less, are more than 62 years of age, have an income under the threshold set by the state or county, and bought property a decade before applying for the property tax deferral.

 Although you must pay the taxes at some point, interest does not accrue on the taxes you defer.
 Others who meet qualifications also might be eligible for property-tax deferral in Wyoming.